MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 > [!div class="nextstepaction"]
 > [Download Windows Insider ISOs](https://aka.ms/WIPISO)

+> [!NOTE]
+> A clean installation is an advanced option to help you start fresh on your device.
+This will remove all your personal files, apps, and drivers, apps and customizations from your device manufacturer, and changes you made in Settings.
+We recommend you read through these steps and make sure you're confident how to do them before you get started.

 ## In-place upgrade with a Windows Insider Preview ISO

 1. [Download your chosen ISO from the Windows Insider ISO page](https://aka.ms/WIPISO) by saving it to a location on your device or creating a bootable USB.